Klaus Elk Books

 Implementation thoughts

-Total loop-delay must be less than 1/6 period, and less than 1/10 period if we want to be comfortable.
-At 200 Hz, T = 5 ms. This means less than 0.5 ms.
+A rule-of-thumb says that the total loop-delay must be less than 1/6 period, and less than 1/10 period if we want to be comfortable.
+At 200 Hz, T = 5 ms. This dictates a latency less than 0.5 ms.

 We Prioritize